paddlesteamers.info : The Internet's leading website for Side-Wheeled Paddle Steamers

 It was not before time that the CSP turned their attention to modernising their up-river fleet.
 As the dominant railway company, the LMS, owners of the CSP, relied on a venerable fleet of much-loved paddlers to maintain connections from its main railheads at Gourock and Wemyss Bay to the piers at Dunoon and the Cowal Coast and at Rothesay and Craigmore on the Isle of Bute.
 As well as excursion traffic in the main summer season, there was a year-round demand for a regular and reliable service for commuters up to Glasgow and for the carriage of goods, including food to the remoter parts of the Firth.
 Historically this had been the CSP's "bread and butter", with specially designed ships taking the strain once the more opulent cruise vessels had retired to their lay-up berths after what was always a relatively short summer season.

 1933 saw the demise of two Clyde stalwarts - Caledonia of 1889 which had been the CSP's first new ship and Mercury of 1892, one of the earliest GSWR steamers.
 They were replaced by vessels of the same name and registration of the new ships was in the CSP and LMS names respectively.
 Built by Denny and Fairfield, the two ships were launched in early 1934 and were of similar design although had slight differences which made them distinguishable to the trained eye and had engines also with slight differences although both embraced the three-cylinder triple expansion principle which Jeanie Deans had brought to the Clyde for (almost) the first time.
 To the general public, however, they presented a most remarkable appearance.
-They were paddle steamers, but rather than have decorated paddle boxes and vents, plating was carried around the sponsons in such a way that they looked like screw steamers from a broadside view.
+They were paddle steamers, but rather than have decorated paddle boxes and vents, plating was carried around the sponsons in such a way that many people noted they looked like screw steamers from a broadside view.
+Rather than an attempt to conceal the fact that "old" paddle steamer technology was still being used, it was more likely to be the adoption of the prevalent design characteristics of the modernistic art-deco movement.
 Shorter and broader than the sleek turbines, they nevertheless were thoroughly modern in appearance with spacious promenade deck saloons fore and aft, and observation decks above each, linked and extended to the front of the forward saloon.
 The navigation bridge was raised above observation deck level and was placed forward of the single large elliptical funnel.
 Triple expansion three-crank engines were provided, giving a maximum speed of just over 17 knots, three less than the fastest turbines but more than adequate for most upper Clyde services.

 The manoevrability of the paddler and the advantage over the turbines in terms of acceleration and deceleration made this type of vessel suitable for serving the numerous closely-placed piers on the upper Firth.
 Caledonia entered service on March 31st, a Glasgow holiday weekend, when her passenger capacity was most useful, and settled into a regular programme of connections from Gourock and Wemyss Bay to Dunoon and Rothesay, extending the afternoon Rothesay run into the Kyles of Bute and offering short cruises from Largs and Millport.